Our Services

 Sciatica vs. Piriformis Syndrome: Key Differences

-Sciatica is caused by spinal nerve-root irritation, often from a herniated disc, producing radiating pain, numbness, or weakness down the back of the leg.
-Piriformis syndrome, by contrast, occurs when the piriformis muscle in the buttock compresses the sciatic nerve, mimicking sciatica but originating outside the spine.
+Sciatica stems from spinal nerve-root irritation — often a herniated disc — causing radiating pain, numbness, or weakness down the back of the leg.
+Piriformis syndrome occurs when the piriformis muscle in the buttock compresses the sciatic nerve, mimicking sciatica but originating outside the spine.

-Treatment paths differ significantly between the two conditions, and certain red flags — like bowel/bladder changes or progressive weakness — require urgent care.
-See below for full treatment options and warning signs.
+Treatment paths differ significantly, and red flags — such as bowel/bladder changes or progressive weakness — demand urgent care.

-Because these conditions share overlapping symptoms but require different treatments, identifying the right cause early is critical to recovery.
-The fastest, easiest way to clarify what's driving your pain is to take a free, instant, online symptom check — it takes just minutes, requires no appointment, and gives you personalized insight to confidently navigate your next steps before symptoms worsen.
+Because these conditions overlap in symptoms but require very different treatments, pinpointing the cause early is critical to recovery.
+The fastest way to clarify what's driving your pain is a free, instant, online symptom check — it takes just minutes, requires no appointment, and delivers personalized insight so you can confidently navigate next steps before symptoms worsen.

 If you're experiencing buttock or leg pain, it could be due to sciatica or piriformis syndrome.
 Both conditions involve irritation of the sciatic nerve, but they have different causes and require different treatments.
 Knowing the key differences can help you get the right diagnosis and relief sooner.